renovatebot/renovate/lib/platform/bitbucket-server/index.md

 If you want a test Bitbucket server locally rather than with your production server, [Atlassian's Bitbucket Server Docker image](https://hub.docker.com/r/atlassian/bitbucket-server) is really convenient.

-As per their instructions, the following commands bring up a new server:
+In line with their instructions, the following commands bring up a new server:

 ```
 docker volume create --name bitbucketVolume